Austin Location

 This is just one of many defenses that may be available to you.
 A criminal defense attorney will review your case to determine how your actions may have been warranted.

 Being charged with simple assault or aggravated assault can be distressing.
-Attorney David D. White has nearly 20 years of experience representing Texan clients.
+Attorney David D. White has 22 years of experience representing Texan clients.
 He knows what it takes to build the strongest defense.
 Contact his office today to schedule your consultation.

 608 West 12th Street, Suite B Austin, TX 78701